rails/webpacker/docs/webpack.md

 <%= javascript_pack_tag 'vendors' %>
 ```

-And runtime chunk to individual views where you have included your pack:
+and runtime chunk to individual views where you have included your pack:

 ```erb
 <%# To include runtime chunks in your view for application pack %>